methodphoto/mincc/data/2018/2018-kingstonian.md

 title: "Kingstonian v The Min"
 gameLocation: "KCL"
 gameDate: "06/05/2018"
+shortReport: "The Min won the toss and inserted Kingstonian who made 171 all out in 32 overs  The Min scored 172-4 in 34.2 overs "
 result: "THe Min won by 6 wkts"
 resultType: "Lost"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-The Min won the toss and inserted Kingstonian who made 171 all out in 32 overs  The Min scored 172-4 in 34.2 overs

 ## Kingstonian Innings